Meccano® in the United States

 When, exactly, was the US Meccano Company purchased by A. C. Gilbert (owner of Erector)?

-A. C. Gilbert bought the US Meccano Company in 1928 or 1929.
-Do you have any documentation on the date?
-One theory is that Joshua Lionel Cowan (of Lionel Trains) needed cash to purchase the Ives Company, and sold the Meccano Company to obtain the cash.
+One theory was that Joshua Lionel Cowen (of Lionel Trains) needed cash to purchase the Ives Company, and sold the Meccano Company to obtain the cash.
 Cowan was reputedly the owner of the US Meccano Company.
-The Ives Corporation was sold on July 31, 1928.
-Was the sale actually connected as described?
+I have found no evidence of such connection.

 There is an ad in Playthings, a trade magazine, from January of 1929 implying significant changes in Meccano marketing, perhaps suggesting a new owner.